 The Klaviyo and Mailchimp dashboards are similar and you can easily see your profits from your email marketing efforts on both platforms.

-This helps me because when I talk with a potential client and they tell me their revenue from email marketing is less than 30% of their total revenue, I know for sure I can help them.
+Wondering why is this so helpful for our team?
+Well, it’s mostly because when we talk with a potential client and they tell us that their revenue from email marketing is less than 30% of their total revenue – you see, that’s when we know for sure that our team of email marketing experts can help them.

 Here’s a Mailchimp dashboard snapshot: